IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 Examples of some of the points that must be carefully analyzed are given in the following paragraphs:

-At the suggestion of the Secretary, the Sponsor may send a representative to the RevCom meeting at which a proposed standard having unresolved negative comments is to be reviewed.
+At the suggestion of the Secretary, the Standards Committee may send a representative to the RevCom meeting at which a proposed standard having unresolved negative comments is to be reviewed.
 The Secretary shall ensure that the representative receives a copy of all comments, objections, and negative RevCom votes with reasons.
-The Sponsor representative shall be given an opportunity to discuss them at the meeting.
+The Standards Committee representative shall be given an opportunity to discuss them at the meeting.

 22.214.171.124 Proponents and objectors to actions before RevCom

 Proponents and objectors to actions before RevCom may attend meetings to present their views.
-When negative comments are received in advance from RevCom members, the Sponsor shall be invited to send a representative(s) to the RevCom meeting to answer questions and help resolve issues.
+When negative comments are received in advance from RevCom members, the Standards Committee shall be invited to send a representative(s) to the RevCom meeting to answer questions and help resolve issues.

 126.96.36.199 Dissenting opinions